OlsonJ/Delivery-Service-Insights/README.md

 #### Questions to consider:
 - How do store data while collecting it
 - Which apps like Gridwise or Stride should be used for tracking metrics
+- What information to take from case-by-case order summnaries

 -
 - REAL data accumulated